-‘Vanderpump Rules’ Fans Blast Lisa Vanderpump After She Breaks Silence On Cast Firings With Vague Statement
+‘Pump Rules’ Fans Blast Lisa Vanderpump After She Breaks Silence On Cast Firings With Vague Statement

 Lisa Vanderpump has broken her silence over Bravo’s firing of four Vanderpump Rules cast members, but some viewers are upset that she didn’t directly address the fired reality stars in her statement.

-One day after the network announced the firing of cast members Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni due to their past racially insensitive behavior, Vanderpump did not mention any names as she said she is “deeply saddened” by her former employees’ lack of judgment.
+One day after the network announced the firing of Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni due to their past racially insensitive behavior, Vanderpump did not mention any names as she said she is “deeply saddened” by her former employees’ lack of judgment.

-Vanderpump added that viewers only see “a fraction” of her employees — an all-white friend group — on the Bravo reality show, but that she actually employs “a very diverse” group of people.
+Vanderpump added that fans only see “a fraction” of her workers — an all-white friend group — on the Bravo reality show, but that she actually employs “a very diverse” group of people.

-The Vanderpump Rules queen bee also teased that a new look could be coming for the show, should it be picked up for a ninth season.
+The Vanderpump Rules queen bee also teased that a new look could be coming for the series, should it be picked up for a ninth season.
 The SUR owner wrote that she’s excited to give fans “a deeper look into the multi-faceted fabric” of her company in the future, and she expressed hopes for a kinder and more compassionate world.

 View this post on Instagram